ROTATOR CUFF TENDINITIS OR FROZEN SHOULDER

 The shoulder joint is a ‘ball and socket’ joint and requires the muscles and ligaments surrounding it to be strong and flexible to provide stability and motion.
 The main muscles are called the ‘rotator cuff’ muscles.

 - Sharp pull or pain in the middle of upper arm on sudden movements, like a flash of lightening

-- Difficulty in raising the arm or carrying objects
+- Difficulty raising your arm sideways or forwards or carrying objects

-- Shoulder pain lasting for more than a few days
+- Pain in shoulder lasting for more than a few days

 - Swelling or significant bruising around the shoulder or arm

 - Shoulder pain that occurs at night or at rest, also disrupting normal sleep patterns

 - Frozen shoulder– It is characterized by pain with significant loss of its range of motion in all directions progressively worsening over a period of time.
 The capsule around the shoulder joint becomes thickened and inflamed almost causing the shoulder joint to be stuck causing severe stiffness and shoulder pain.
 It’s common in diabetics and females over 50.